green4j/green-jelly/README.md

     int exp();
 }
 ```
-Feel free to use any type of ariphmetic like [decimal4j](https://github.com/tools4j/decimal4j), which supports GC-free calculations, `java.math.BigDecimal`, which allocates new memory.
+Feel free to use any type of arithmetic like [decimal4j](https://github.com/tools4j/decimal4j), which supports GC-free calculations, `java.math.BigDecimal`, which allocates new memory.
 An example of `java.math.BigDecimal` using:

 ```java
 JsonNumber number = ...